lindbergryan04/RecipeRater_report/README.md

 As you can see, there was nothing that had a strong correlation with 'rating' or 'avg_rating' other than... 'rating' and 'avg_rating'.
 Our strongest was the minutes column which had a whopping $R^2$ of 0.01.
 At least it was positive!
 Upon seeing this, we knew we needed to create and explore some aggregate statistics.

+We made a pivot table that took the mean and count of the 'avg_rating' column for every value of 'n_steps', which we used as our index.
+We were hoping to find some sort of pattern between the number of steps and rating.
+Maybe people tended to rate recipes higher that required less work?
+I probably would.
+Or maybe it was the opposite case that the more you put into it, the better the result?
+Nope.
+Score one for nihilism.
+We didn't see any clear trends in the 'avg_rating' mean, although it's hard to judge because of our distribution of recipe's 'n_steps' has the vast majority of it's contents between 5 steps and 10 steps, which leaves us with inconsistent standards for the 'avg_rating'.

 |   n_steps |   ('mean', 'avg_rating') |   ('count', 'avg_rating') |
 |----------:|-------------------------:|--------------------------:|
 |         1 |                  4.66336 |                        57 |